-- estimates of the potential for mined materials (including waste rock, tailings and low grade ore) to be sources of ARD or ML; estimates of potential time to the onset of ARD or ML; and the ability to prevent or control ARD and ML during operation and post-closure; - pit water chemistry during operation and post-closure, and pit closure management measures (e.g. flooding).
-This will include geochemical modeling of pit water quality in the post-closure period; - surface and seepage water quality from the waste rock dumps, tailings/waste rock impoundment facility, stockpiles and other infrastructure during operation and postclosure; and - ARD/ML prevention/management strategies under a temporary or early closure scenario, including low grade ore. - quantity and quality of leachate from samples of tailings, waste rock, and ore, - quantity and quality of effluent to be released from the site into the receiving waters, and - quality of humidity cell or column test liquid from acid rock testing;
+- assessment of the feasibility to successfully segregate potentially-acid generating (PAG) and non-potentially acid generating (NPAG) waste materials during operations, proposed geochemical segregation criteria and identification of operational methods that will be required to achieve geochemical characterization during operations (i.e. geochemical surrogates, on site lab, procedures needed, etc); - sensitivity analysis to assess the effects of imperfect segregation of waste rock; - estimates of the potential for mined materials (including waste rock, tailings and low grade ore) to be sources of ARD or ML; estimates of potential time to the onset of ARD or ML; and the ability to prevent or control ARD and ML during operation and post-closure; - pit water chemistry during operation and post-closure, and pit closure management measures (e.g. flooding).
+This shall include geochemical modeling of pit water quality in the post-closure period; - surface and seepage water quality from the waste rock dumps, tailings/waste rock impoundment facility, stockpiles and other infrastructure during operation and post-closure; and - ARD/ML prevention/management strategies under a temporary or early closure scenario, including low grade ore. - quantity and quality of leachate from samples of tailings, waste rock, and ore, - quantity and quality of effluent to be released from the site into the receiving waters, and - quality of humidity cell or column test liquid from acid rock testing;